 I’ve been hurt in a pedestrian accident and I want to file a claim; what’s the first step?

 The first several days following a pedestrian accident you should write down as much as you can recall about the accident.
-Also document any injuries, pain and other losses including wages.
+Also document any injuries, pain, and other losses including wages.
 Make notes of conversations that you have had with other people involved in the accident or the injury claim (insurance companies, witnesses, the other party, etc.).
-Collect and preserve physical items and photographs or any other evidence that can document damage.
+Collect and preserve physical items and photographs or any other evidence that can document the damage.
 Also, locate witnesses that may help you prove your case, and notify the other party responsible for the accident, and tell them you wish to file a claim for your injuries—especially if a government agency or employee is involved.
 You should also please contact a personal injury lawyer as soon as possible.